Butanium/Playground_beginner-COB/statement.md

 I hope this playground helped you to get into the game.
 The orders choosen above are not supposed to be relevant, they are just here to show you how to use the values we extracted from the game loop.

-Also you'll notice that we didn't extract all the values as health, last action and targets, it's up to you to figure if you need them or not (and if yes how to extract them)
+Also you'll notice that we didn't extract all the values as health, last action and targets, it's up to you to figure if you need them or not (and if yes how to extract them)...